simoneSantoni/net-analysis-smm638/README.md

 ## Discretionary problem sets

 **Problem sets** will be launched weekly.
 Students may want to deal these problem sets and present their solution to the class.
-One student per session will be selected on the basis of the novelty and effectiveness of the proposed solution.
+Up to three students per session will be selected on the basis of the novelty and effectiveness of the proposed solution.
 One bonus point (+1 FM) will be assigned.